muttleyxd/arma3-unix-launcher/README.md

     ./src/arma3-unix-launcher/arma3-unix-launcher

-You may wish to add a shell alias to .bashrc or similar.
-For example:
+You may wish to add a shell alias to .bashrc or similar, such as:

-    alias arma="cd /home/[user]/arma3-unix-launcher/build && ./src/arma3-unix-launcher/arma3-unix-launcher"
+    alias arma="$HOME/arma3-unix-launcher/build/src/arma3-unix-launcher/arma3-unix-launcher"

 Then, you simply would type 'arma' in order to open the launcher.